-What better way to celebrate the fall season than with autumn themed coloring pages.
+What better way to celebrate the fall season than with fall leaf coloring pages.
 Fall coloring pages are a fun way for your kids to explore autumn leaves.

 Pair these free printable coloring pages with leaf hunts for fun fall activities for kids of all ages.